VIBTOBIlab/DecoNFlow/docs/usage.md

 | `name` | Custom sample name.
 Spaces in sample names are automatically converted to underscores (`_`). |
 | `bam`  | Full path to .bam file.                                                                      |
 | `bai`  | Full path to .bam.bai file.                                                                  |

-An [example samplesheet](../assets/test_bam.csv) has been provided with the pipeline.

 #### `--uxm_atlas`